Arunsreeram41/Large_Language_Model/README.md

 * The Stable LM zephyr model was run in CPU (8GB RAM)

-  environment : WSL (Windows Subsytem for Linux)
+  environment : WSL (Windows Subsytem for Linux).
+NOTE: If your system is 16GB RAM then WSL will take 8GB RAM(50% of your system RAM).
+So system should have minimum of 16GB RAM

   response time : 6 - 7 mins (variable)